HardikGupta07/ELECTRIC-VEHICLE-ANALYSIS-DASHBOARD/README.md

 # ELECTRIC-VEHICLE-ANALYSIS-DASHBOARD
+-> Developed a comprehensive Electric Vehicle Analysis Dashboard using Power BI.
-Built Power BI dashboard to visualize the trends of the EV Vehicles in the market.
-Insights shows that there is the huge potential growth opportunities of the Battery Electric Vehicle.
-Power BI for data visualization and interactive dashboards.
-Kaggle website is used to load the dataset into the excel file and Data cleaning, Data processing all are done in MS EXCEL by using EXCEL Methods.
+-> Kaggle website is used to load the dataset into the excel file and Data cleaning, Data processing all are done in MS EXCEL.
+-> Power BI for data visualization and interactive dashboards.
+-> Applied data analytics tools to evaluate market trends, Average Electric Range, Total Battery Electric Vehicles, Total Plug-in Hybrid Electric Vehicles providing critical insights for strategic decision-making and highlighting growth opportunities in the EV sector.